-As suggested by Cabinet around aligning the NSDP, LDP and district IDPs, the key to this activity is ensuring that the three spheres of government use the common platform of (1) "need/ poverty" and (2) "development potential" as espoused in the NSDP to analyse the space economy of their areas of jurisdiction.
+As suggested by Cabinet around aligning the NSDP, LEGDP and district IDPs, the key to this activity is ensuring that the three spheres of government use the common platform of (1) "need/ poverty" and (2) "development potential" as espoused in the NSDP to analyse the space economy of their areas of jurisdiction.
 In addition to this the proposal calls for the role of the IDPs of district and metropolitan municipalities in determining and structuring public investment and development spending to be drastically strengthened.
 This entails that district municipalities should, in collaboration with the local municipalities play a far greater role in the determination of district priorities and the allocation of resources.
 The district IDP has to become far more informative and decisive on the areas of need and development potential in the district and play a far greater role in decisions on infrastructure investment and development spending by all three spheres of government.
 Mopani District through the funding from Presidency has therefore engaged the service provider to do an in-depth analysis in socio-economy within its area of jurisdiction, with clear focus on ensuring that NSDP and IDPs are aligned.
-The output of the project continued to better inform the IDP reviews from year to another.
+The output of the project continue to better inform the IDP reviews from year to another.

-National Government as per the SONA of 2011 has identified five focal areas for development, viz.
+National Government (SONA, 2010 and 2011) has identified five focal areas for the next five years, viz.

 - Creation of decent work and sustainable livelihoods

 - Education

-- Health
+- ➤ Health

-- Rural development, food security and land reform; and
+- > Rural development, food security and land reform; and

 - > The fight against crime and corruption

 During 2013 the Parliament surfaced (approved) with a dynamic document which lays the transformational approach to planning, viz National Development plan.
 Integrated development planning nationally is central in this document.
 Stakeholders from all quarters of the country have bought into it.
-Mopani has also found her space in ensuring the implementation of the NDP through LDP.
-See page 18.
+Municipalities must find their space in the plan as they do IDP in their localities.